mintona/rales_engine/README.md

 # Rales Engine

 ## Description
+Sales + Rails = Rales!
 Rales Engine is an API designed to expose fabricated sales data.
 It includes endpoints for records, relationships and business intelligence.
 There are six resources which can be queried through a variety of endpoints.
 The business intelligence endpoints were built with complex SQL and ActiveRecord queries and can be used for sales tracking.

 ## Use Rales Engine